1992 Windsor Castle fire: Subsequent events

-By 12:12pm, there were 20 fire engines, and by 12:20pm there were 35.
-More than 200 fire-fighters had come from London, Buckinghamshire, Surrey, and Oxfordshire, as well as from Berkshire.
-The Fire Incident Commander was David Harper, Deputy Chief Fire and Rescue Officer of the Fire and Rescue Service.
-The Chief Officer, Garth Scotford, was out of the country, on holiday.
+By 12:12 pm, there were 20 fire engines on site, and by 12:20 pm the number had risen to 35.
+More than 200 fire‑fighters had arrived from London, Buckinghamshire, Surrey, and Oxfordshire, as well as from Berkshire.
+The Fire Incident Commander was David Harper, Deputy Chief Fire and Rescue Officer of the Royal Berkshire Fire and Rescue Service; the Chief Officer, Garth Scotford, was out of the country on holiday.

-By 12:20pm, the fire had spread to St George's Hall, a banqueting hall and the largest of the State Apartments.
-The number of fire appliances now totalled 39 with 225 fire-fighters in attendance.
+By 12:20 pm, the fire had spread to St George's Hall, a banqueting hall and the largest of the State Apartments.
+The number of fire appliances now totalled 39, with 225 fire‑fighters in attendance.
 Hoses were directed at all levels of the building surrounding the fire.
-As an indication of the fire's scale, there had been just one 30-appliance fire in the whole of Greater London since 1973.
+As an indication of the scale of the incident, there had been only one 30‑appliance fire in the whole of Greater London since 1973.

-By 1:30pm, tradesmen had created fire-breaks at the southern wall of the Green Drawing Room (at the end of St George's Hall on the east side of the Quadrangle) and at the northwest corner at Chester Tower, where joins the Grand Corridor.
-The fire-fighters had by this time started to bring the fire under control, though the roof of the State Apartments had begun to collapse.
+By 1:30 pm, tradesmen had created fire‑breaks at the southern wall of the Green Drawing Room (at the end of St George's Hall on the east side of the Quadrangle) and at the north‑west corner at Chester Tower, where it joins the Grand Corridor.
+By this time, the fire‑fighters had begun to bring the blaze under control, although the roof of the State Apartments had started to collapse.

-At 3:30pm, the floors of the Brunswick Tower collapsed.
-Firemen had to temporarily withdraw to locate three men who were briefly lost in the smoke, and withdrew again because men were temporarily unaccounted for when part of the roof collapsed.
+At 3:30 pm, the floors of the Brunswick Tower collapsed.
+Fire‑fighters had to withdraw temporarily to locate three men who were briefly lost in the smoke, and withdrew again when part of the roof collapsed and personnel were temporarily unaccounted for.

-At 4:15pm, the fire had revived in the Brunswick Tower.
-As night fell, the fire was concentrated in the tower, which by 6:30pm was engulfed by flames up to 50 ft high.
+At 4:15 pm, the fire revived in the Brunswick Tower.
+As night fell, the blaze was concentrated in the tower, which by 6:30 pm was engulfed by flames up to 50 ft high.

-At 7:00pm, the roof of St George's Hall collapsed.
+At 7:00 pm, the roof of St George's Hall collapsed.

-By 8:00pm, after burning for nine hours, the fire was under control.
-It continued to burn for another three hours.
+By 8:00 pm, after burning for nine hours, the fire was under control, although it continued to burn for a further three hours.

-By 11:00pm, the main fire was extinguished, and by 2:30am, the last secondary fires were extinguished.
-Pockets of fire remained until the early hours of the morning, some 15 hours after it began.
-60 firemen with eight appliances remained on duty for several more days.
+By 11:00 pm, the main fire was extinguished, and by 2:30 am the last secondary fires had been put out.
+Pockets of fire remained until the early hours of the morning, some 15 hours after the blaze began.
+Sixty fire‑fighters with eight appliances remained on duty for several more days.
 The fire had spread rapidly due to the large cavities and voids in the roof.
-1.5 million gallons (7 million litres) of water from the mains water supply, a reservoir-fed hydrant, a swimming pool, a pond, and the nearby River Thames were used to fight it.
+A total of 1.5 million gallons (7 million litres) of water from the mains supply, a reservoir‑fed hydrant, a swimming pool, a pond, and the nearby River Thames was used to fight the fire.